-The service purchased by the client or agreed upon through the option of custom offers must be delivered by the lawyer to the client according to the description of the service.
+The service purchased by the client must be delivered by the lawyer to the client according to the description of the service on the Advomi platform or to what is explicitly agreed upon by the client and the lawyer.
 Once the service is delivered the lawyer has to indicate the fact of the delivery through the Advomi lawyer interface.

 Once the lawyer indicates that a service has been delivered the client can confirm the delivery or dispute it.
-If the client fails to act for more than 7 days after the lawyer has indicated that the respective service has been delivered the lawyer has the right to address the issue to our Customer Support team which will assess the contract and, if there are no obvious signs of misconduct, will mark the contract as completed.
+If the client fails to act for more than 7 days after the lawyer has indicated that the respective service has been delivered the lawyer has the right to address the issue to the client account manager which will assess the contract and, if there are no obvious signs of misconduct, will mark the contract as completed.

 Cancellation, disputes and refunds

-Contract cancellations can be performed on the Advomi platform, when eligible, by Customer Support or through the Resolution Center per order.
+Order cancellations can be performed on the Advomi platform, when eligible, by account managers or through the Resolution Center per order.

-Filing a transaction dispute or reversing a payment through the user’s payment provider or bank is a violation to these terms and conditions.
-Doing so may get result in temporary or permanent suspension of user account.
+Filing a transaction dispute or reversing a payment through the user’s payment provider or bank is a violation of these terms and conditions.
+Doing so may result in temporary or permanent suspension of the user account.

-Advomi, through its payment services providers, reserves the right to cancel contracts or place funds on hold for any suspected fraudulent transactions made on the Site.
+Advomi, through its payment services providers, reserves the right to cancel orders or place funds on hold for any suspected fraudulent transactions made on the Site.

-If a contract is cancelled (for any reason), the funds paid will be returned to the Client’s Advomi balance.
+If an order is canceled (for any reason), the funds paid will be returned to the Client’s Advomi balance.

-Eligibility for requests to Advomi to cancel a contract will be assessed by our Customer Support team based on a number of factors, including violations to our terms and conditions and general misconduct.
+Eligibility for requests to Advomi to cancel an order will be assessed by our team based on a number of factors, including violations of our terms and conditions and general misconduct.

-Completed contracts may be cancelled, upon review of our Customer Support team, up to 14 days after the order is marked as complete by the Client.
-Please be advised that contracts cannot be partially cancelled.
-In rare circumstances where we find it appropriate, our Customer Support team may cancel a completed contract even after 14 days have passed from its completion.
+Completed contracts may be canceled, upon review of our team, up to 14 days after the order is marked as complete by the Client.
+Please, be advised that orders cannot be partially cancelled.
+In rare circumstances where we find it appropriate, our team may cancel a completed order even after 14 days have passed from its completion.

-Any non-permitted usage of Advomi encountered during a contract, after being reviewed by our Customer Support team, may result in the contract being cancelled.
+Any non-permitted usage of Advomi after being reviewed by our Customer Support team may result in the order being cancelled.
 This includes, but not limited to; harassment, unlawful behavior, or other violations to Advomi’s terms and conditions.

-We will cancel contracts based on, but not limited to, the following reasons:
+We will cancel orders based on, but not limited to, the following reasons:

-- The lawyer is late and unresponsive for more than 24 hours during the contract;
+The lawyer is late and unresponsive for more than 1 business day;

-In certain instances, Advomi may offer users credits on their Advomi Balance, either for promotional purposes or otherwise, to be used for purchasing services and accepting custom offers from lawyers.
+In certain instances, Advomi may offer users credits on their Advomi Balance, either for promotional purposes or otherwise, to be used for purchasing services.
 Credits may be subject to different time limitations and will expire after their predefined term.

 We will use your personal data for the following purposes:

-- To notify you about certain events occuring on the Advomi platform regarding your services, offers and contracts where you may manage your email notifications on your discretion;
+To notify you about certain events occurring on the Advomi platform regarding your services, offers and contracts where you may manage your email notifications on your discretion;

-- In limited occasions we may use your persona data for marketing purposes in which cases we will request your explicit consent.
+On limited occasions, we may use your personal data for marketing purposes in which cases we will request your explicit consent.

 Users may receive a warning to their account for violations of our Terms and conditions or any user misconduct reported to us.
 A warning will be sent to the user’s email address and will be displayed for such user on the Site.
 Warnings do not automatically lead to account disable but our support team may on its sole discretion decide to do so.